gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-glyphs.md

 letter in each name.

     // setup to draw the text.
-    +// Because every letter uses the same attributes and the same progarm +// we only need to do this once.
+    +// Because every letter uses the same attributes and the same program +// we only need to do this once.
     +gl.useProgram(textProgramInfo.program);
     +setBuffersAndAttributes(gl, textProgramInfo.attribSetters, textBufferInfo);